 The Wye Valley Walk starts at Chepstow Castle, which is the oldest surviving stone fortification in Britain built in 1067.
 The trail then progresses through five of the border counties of England and Wales to the end of the walk at Rhyd-y-Benwch in the Hafren Forest.
 The source of the river Wye comes from deep within the hills of Plynlimon, a heather clad mountain which dominates central Wales.

+Here at Great British Walks, our staff are very experienced and knowledgeable about this particular walking holiday.
 The Wye Valley Walk is available over many walking holiday itinerary options.

 Highlights along the way include the Cistercian Abbey at Tintern, one of the greatest monastic ruins of Wales.
 The rock at Symonds Yat, famous for its stunning views of the southern end of the Wye Valley, and the opportunity to see nesting Peregrine falcons.
 Other special places include Goodrich Castle, Ross on Wye, Hereford Cathedral, Hay on Wye, famous for second hand bookshops and International literary book festival.